Ollie-C/ollie-c/README.md

 I'm a London-based junior fullstack developer with a love for nature and a passion for creating unique, seamless apps that hold altruistic value and that motivate and inspire.
 Lived in Japan, bit of a gamer, chemex for coffee, snowboarding, reading, all that jazz (jazz too).

-I've always loved working with computers and have since swallowed my regrets of not having done it at uni, realised age is just an int, and made a career change and will never look back.  👀
+I've always loved working with computers and have since swallowed my regrets of not having done CS at uni, realised age is just an int, and made a career change and will never look back.  👀

 ![Alt text](https://spotify-recently-played-readme.vercel.app/api?user=motijeo&count=1)
 (hope it's a banger)